tombisho/dsSynthetic/README.md

 ## Introduction

-This is a DataSHIELD server side package (`dsSynthetic`) for generating synthetic data.
+`dsSynthetic` is a DataSHIELD server side package for generating synthetic data.

-Please also look at the client side package `dsSyntheticClient`
+Please also look at the corresponding client side package `dsSyntheticClient`

 https://github.com/tombisho/dsSyntheticClient